b3lial/amiga-starlight-framework/README.md

 this little framework which allows me to focus on the demo effects and not the AmigaOS.

 ## Features
 Main.c contains a demo project which uses the Starlight Framework.
-It is impplemented as a finite state machine because I wanted an easy way to concatenate different effects (text scroller, rotating cube, etc).
+It is implemented as a finite state machine because I wanted an easy way to concatenate different effects (text scroller, rotating cube, etc).
 Each effect is a seperate [View](http://wiki.amigaos.net/wiki/Classic_Graphics_Primitives).
 The first effect is called intro and resides in views/intro.c.
 It creates two ViewPorts which display a chessboard and waits for a mouse click to shutdown the process.